 At the completion of this subject students will be able to:

-- apply appraised evidence to a practice-related problem or issue or situations;
+- Apply appraised evidence to a practice-related problem, issues or situations;

 - Introduction to Enquiry 1

 - Randomised Control Trials